UNINETTSigma2/documentation/slurm/slurm_introduction.md

 ### "bigmem" Jobs

-To use the bigmem nodes (**FIXME: how many and how big**), `--partition=bigmem`, cpus and memory must be specified.
+To use the bigmem nodes (**FIXME: how many and how big**), `--partition=bigmem`, wall time limit, cpus and memory must be specified.
 A bigmem job gets the requested cpus and memory exclusively, but shares nodes with other jobs.
+If a bigmem job tries to use more (residen) memory than requested, it gets killed.
+The maximal wall time limit for bigmem jobs is **FIXME** days.

+Here is an example that asks for 2 nodes, 2 tasks per node, and 4 cpus per
+task:

     #SBATCH --account=nn9999k --partition=bigmem
     #SBATCH --time=1-0:0:0
     #SBATCH --nodes=2 --ntasks-per-node=2 --cpus-per-task=4
     #SBATCH --mem-per-cpu=32G

+Note that even though the memory specification is called `--mem-per-cpu`, the memory limit the job gets on the node is for the total usage by all processes on the node, so in the above example, it would get a limit of 2 * 4 * 32 GiB = 256 GiB.
+The queue system doesn't care how the memory usage is divided between the processes or threads, as long as the total usage is below the limit.

+Also note that contrary to "normal" jobs, "bigmem" jobs will be bound to the cpu cores they get allocated, so the above job will have access to 8 cores on each node.
+However, the two tasks are free to use all cores the job has access to on the node (8 in this example).

 ### "preproc" Jobs

 There is a special QoS set up for preprocessing jobs (`--qos=preproc`).
-A preproc job gets 1 node, exclusively.
+A "preproc" job gets 1 node, exclusively.
+Otherwise, it is the same as a "normal" job.
+The idea is that preprocessing or similar doesn't need to use many nodes.
+Note that there is a limit of how many "preproc" jobs a project can run at the same time.

+To run a preproc job, one has to specify `--qos=preproc`.
+Also, one does not have to specify the number of nodes.
+(If specified, it must be 1.)

-General (1 node, 4 tasks with 8 cpus/task):
+Example of a general preproc specifcation (1 node, 4 tasks with 8 cpus/task):

     #SBATCH --account=nn9999k --qos=preproc
     #SBATCH --time=1:0:0
     #SBATCH --ntasks-per-node=4 --cpus-per-task=8

-Simpler (one task on one node):
+Here is a simpler preproc job (one task on one node):

     #SBATCH --account=nn9999k --qos=preproc
     #SBATCH --time=1:0:0

 ## Job and Queue Info

-Commands to get more information about jobs:
+There are a few commands to get information about jobs:

--   All job info: `scontrol show job` *jobid* (Add `-v` for more details, `-vv` for job script)
+- Display "all" info about pending or running job: `scontrol show job` *jobid* (Add `-v` for more details, and `-vv` for listing job script as well)

--   After job has finished: `sacct -j` *jobid*
+- After job has finished: `sacct -j` *jobid*.
+This command has many options for selecting fields to output.
+See `man sacct`.

--   Updating job: `scontrol update jobid=<jobid>`

-Commands to get more information about the job queue:

--   Job queue: `squeue`
+The job queue can be inspected with the following commands:

+- List all jobs in the queue: `squeue`.
+This command has many options for selecting fields to output.
+See `man squeue`.
--   Pending jobs: `pending`
+- List of all pending jobs: `pending`
+- List of pending jobs for one project: `pending nnNNNNk`

--   Total cpu usage per project: `qsumm`
+- **Not implemented yet:** Total cpu usage per project: `qsumm`

-To get and overview of how much your project(s) have used:
+**Not implemented yet:** To get and overview of how much your project(s) have used, one can use `cost`.

--   Project usage: `cost`

 ## Info about nodes

+There are a few commands for getting information about nodes:

--   All nodes, all partitions: `sinfo`
+- List all nodes in all partitions: `sinfo`

--   Nodes in `normal` partition: `sinfo -p normal`
+- List nodes in `normal` partition: `sinfo -p normal`

--   One node: `sinfo -n` *nodename*
+- List a specific node: `sinfo -n` *nodename*

--   All info about node: `scontrol show node` *nodename*
+- See all info about a node: `scontrol show node` *nodename*

+`sinfo` has a lot of options for selecting output fields; see `man sinfo` for details.